Sheet Metal Fabrication

 A Critical Component

-Cadrex continues to invest in state-of-the-art sheet metal manufacturing equipment, automation, and robotics to increase efficiencies, quality, and ergonomics.
+Cadrex continues to invest in state-of-the-art sheet metal manufacturing equipment and automation to increase efficiency and quality.
+Robotic operations reduce safety risks and ergonomic hazards by eliminating the need for a human operator to make repetitive movements.
 Depending on your program size and requirements, our automation engineers will determine if robotic operators for sheet metal assemblies and integrations will benefit your program.

 Learn More